PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/analisis/publicos/2026-07-13-religion-identidad-dogma-conciencia-neodialectica_ES_EN.md

 But it may have been shaped by:

-family
+- family

-religion
+- religion

-market
+- market

-party
+- party

-algorithm
+- algorithm

-advertising
+- advertising

-trauma
+- trauma

-group
+- group

-screen
+- screen

-institution
+- institution

-fear
+- fear

 Precisely because it feels like one’s own, it can be especially difficult to see.

 ## When dogma enters institutions

 The problem reaches another dimension when religion, identity or ideology cease to act only on people and groups and begin to condition the functions of the State.

-A democratic State needs institutions.
+A democratic State needs:

-It needs police.

-It needs courts.

-It needs administration.

-It needs law.
+- institutions;
+- police;
+- courts;
+- administration;
+- law;

-It needs public force.
+- public force.

 All of these fulfil legitimate and necessary functions.